jaydthony/emailer/README.md

 - Check the _env_sample_ and ensure to fill all the fields before running the app
 - In the _frontend_ and the backend folder, run _npm install_ to install the dependencies
 - Navigate to the backend folder and run _genezio local_ to start
-- Copy the http link to the unsubscribe endpoint, and save it for the next section.
+- Copy the http link to the Subscribe Endpoint, and save it for the next section.
 - Navigate to the frontend folder and run _npm start_ to initialize the frontend of the app
 - You should see a login page.
 - Create an account/Login to your existing account.
 Navigate to the settings page to save the required information necessary for the app to run.